Mattering

 that it is made by passing through some stages of instability —

-and that it may take a very long time.[ii]
+and that it may take a very long time.

-Like the conical rocks of Cappadocia, kindness, beauty and interplay seem to have endured the weathering of time.
-Whilst I sense these core values clarifying with age, I recognise that in some shape or form they have been with me from the beginning.
-Appreciating their faithfulness, it occurs to me that the values we hold dear act as the foundation of life, the basis of our existence, the rock from which we shape and mould a life.
-We are called upon both to inhabit our core values and to shape them into forms capable of cradling, sheltering and sustaining life.
-Perhaps this, after all, is what it means to matter.
+Like the conical rocks of Cappadocia, these values of beauty, care and understanding seem to have endured the weathering of time.
+Whilst I sense them clarifying with age, I recognise that in some shape or form they have been with me from the beginning.
+I take no credit for them, they come by grace from a source deep within me and from my familial and social inheritance.
+Appreciating their faithfulness and endurance, it occurs to me that the values we hold dear act as the foundation of life, the basis of our existence, the rock from which we shape and mould a life.

 A CATHEDRAL OF LIFE